Warning: Flaming Hot, Spicy Snacks A Possible Danger To Your Health

-NORTH TEXAS (CBSDFW.COM) – Last month, Rapper Lil’ Xian posted on social media saying he was hospitalized for eating too many hot Cheetos.
+NORTH TEXAS (CBSDFW.COM) – Last month, Rapper Lil Xan posted on social media saying he was hospitalized for eating too many hot Cheetos.
 He called them “one helluva drug.”
 Similar reports of teens rushed to the hospital–with severe stomach pain–and other alarming symptoms are rising.

 “Spicy chips are currently a cultural phenomenon,” said Parkland Hospital physician Manisha Raja.
 “The numbers are quite high, that’s what I have been seeing,” she said.